WGN-TV: News department history

-Starting under the direction of now-former news director Greg Caputo, WGN-TV spearheaded a major expansion of its news programming.
-In addition to the expansions of its existing newscasts, WGN first launched an early-evening newscast on September 15, 2008, when the WGN Evening News premiered as a half-hour weeknight broadcast at 5:30 p.m.
-The newscast expanded to one hour (starting at 5 p.m.) on October 5, 2009, with Saturday and Sunday editions being added on July 12, 2014.
-The weekday editions of the newscast were later expanded to include a second hour (starting at 4 p.m.) on September 8, 2014, and then to three hours (extending it to the 6 p.m. hour) on April 4, 2017.
-(The superstation feed did not clear any of the expanded newscasts up until the conversion of WGN America into a conventional cable channel.)
+Starting under the direction of news director Greg Caputo, WGN-TV expanded its news programming and launched an early-evening newscast on September 15, 2008, WGN Evening News, which began as a half-hour weeknight broadcast at 5:30 p.m.
+The newscast expanded to one hour, starting at 5 p.m., on October 5, 2009, and Saturday and Sunday editions were added on July 12, 2014.
+The weekday editions of the newscast were later expanded to a second hour starting at 4 p.m. on September 8, 2014, and then to three hours on April 4, 2017.
+(Note: The superstation feed did not clear any of the expanded newscasts up until the conversion of WGN America into a conventional cable channel.)
 In 2009, WGN-TV began streaming its weekday midday and 5 p.m. newscasts live on its website.
-On February 22, 2010, WGN-TV became the first television station in the Chicago market to allow iPhone users to watch live streams of its newscasts; the 6 to 9 a.m. block of the WGN Morning News, the midday and 5 p.m. newscasts were initially available for streaming to iPhone users.
-(At present, all newscasts are streamed through the station's website and on Apple devices, though sports segments are blacked out—presented only with the audio feed—due to streaming restrictions on sports highlights imposed by the major sports leagues.)
+On February 22, 2010, WGN-TV became the first television station in Chicago to allow iPhone users to watch live streams of its newscasts; the 6-to-9 a.m. block of the WGN Morning News, the midday, and 5 p.m. newscasts were initially available for streaming to iPhone users.
+(Note: As of December 2025, all newscasts are streamed through the station's website and on Apple devices, though sports segments are presented only with sound due to streaming restrictions on sports highlights imposed by the major sports leagues.)

-On October 5, 2015, the station restored a 10 p.m. newscast—originally only airing Monday through Friday nights—to its schedule after a 35-year absence; weekend editions of the 10 p.m. broadcast were added on January 11, 2020.
-A secondary live sports news show, GN Sports, premiered on January 28, 2020, as the lead-out program for the weeknight 10 p.m. newscasts; originally co-hosted by Dan Roan and Jarrett Payton, the program focuses on sports news and highlights, feature segments and in-studio interviews in a similar format as Instant Replay, as well as including sports gaming and fantasy sports analysis.
-(Payton formerly co-hosted the similar CLTV program Sports Feed—alongside WGN sports reporter Josh Frydman, who serves as a GN Sports contributor—from 2015 until Nexstar shut down the cable news channel in December 2019.)
-Weekend editions of GN Sports were added on August 14, 2021, with the Sunday broadcast replacing the cuisine and tourism program Chicago's Best (which had aired on WGN for ten years from January 2011 until August 8, 2021).
+On October 5, 2015, the station restored a 10 p.m. newscast—originally airing Monday through Friday—after a 35-year absence; weekend editions of the 10 p.m. broadcast were added on January 11, 2020.
+A secondary, live, sports-news show, GN Sports, premiered on January 28, 2020, as the lead-out program for the weeknight 10 p.m. newscasts.
+GN Sports was originally co-hosted by Dan Roan and Jarrett Payton, and focuses on sports news and highlights, feature segments and in-studio interviews in a format similar to Instant Replay, and sports gaming and fantasy sports analysis.
+(Note: Payton formerly co-hosted the similar CLTV program Sports Feed—alongside WGN sports reporter Josh Frydman, who serves as a GN Sports contributor—from 2015 until Nexstar shut down the cable news channel in December 2019.)
+Weekend editions of GN Sports were added on August 14, 2021, with the Sunday broadcast replacing the cuisine-and-tourism program Chicago's Best, which had aired on WGN-TV from January 2011 until August 8, 2021.